Monday, December 23, 2024

 Also, because of the same “Lozovoy’s amendments,” VAKS judge Tkachenko refused to consider the petition to seize Kolomoisky’s property and released the detained defendant in the Privatbank case.
 And soon all recorded episodes of crimes worth tens of billions in the Privatbank case may be buried according to the same principle.

-At the same time, “Lozovoy’s amendments” are purely Ukrainian legal know-how, created for the sole purpose: to get “our own” people out of punishment.
+At the same time, “Lozovoy’s amendments” are purely Ukrainian legal know-how, created for the sole purpose: to excuse “our own” people from punishment.

-Therefore, for our international partners, who have no practice of limiting the time frame of an investigation before serving a suspicion, such closure of cases “from scratch” looks like complete absurdity.
+Therefore, for our international partners, who have no practice of limiting the duration of an investigation before serving a suspicion, such closure of cases “from scratch” looks like complete absurdity.

 For example, the corruption case of Ukrainian oligarch Dmitry Firtash has been investigated in the United States since 2006.
 At the same time, he was charged only in 2013 - seven years after the start of the investigation.

 So what are those “Lozovoy amendments”?
-And why has the “Zelensky parliament” been unable to abolish the absurd norms of the “Poroshenko parliament” in four years of work?
+And why, after four years of work, the “Zelensky parliament” was unable to abolish the absurd norms of the “Poroshenko parliament”?
 We tell you below.

 What are the “Lozovoy amendments”?